-- 510.1 General.
+510.1 General.
 This section shall govern the design and construction of duct systems for hazardous exhaust and shall determine where such systems are required.
 Hazardous exhaust systems are systems designed to capture and control hazardous emissions generated from product handling or processes, and convey those emissions to the outdoors.
 Hazardous emissions include flammable vapors, gases, fumes, mists or dusts, and volatile or airborne materials posing a health hazard, such as toxic or corrosive materials.
-For the purposes of this section, the health-hazard rating of materials shall be as specified in NFPA 704. - 510.2 Where required.
-A hazardous exhaust system shall be required wherever operations involving the handling or processing of hazardous materials, in the absence of such exhaust systems and under normal operating conditions, have the potential to create one of the following conditions: - 1.
-A flammable vapor, gas, fume, mist or dust is present in concentrations exceeding 25 percent of the lower flammability limit of the substance for the expected room temperature. - 2.
+For the purposes of this section, the health-hazard rating of materials shall be as specified in NFPA 704.

+- 510.2 Where required.
+A hazardous exhaust system shall be required wherever operations involving the handling or processing of hazardous materials, in the absence of such exhaust systems and under normal operating conditions, have the potential to create one of the following conditions: - A flammable vapor, gas, fume, mist or dust is present in concentrations exceeding 25 percent of the lower flammability limit of the substance for the expected room temperature. - 2.
 A vapor, gas, fume, mist or dust with a health-hazard rating of 4 is present in any concentration. - 3.
+A vapor, gas, fume, mist or dust with a health-hazard rating of 1, 2 or 3 is present in concentrations exceeding 1 percent of the median lethal concentration of the substance for acute inhalation toxicity.

+Laboratories are permitted to comply with rules promulgated by the building official and fire official in lieu of this section.

-A vapor, gas, fume, mist or dust with a health-hazard rating of 1, 2 or 3 is present in concentrations exceeding 1 percent of the median lethal concentration of the substance for acute inhalation toxicity. - 510.2.1 Lumber yards and woodworking facilities.
-Equipment or machinery located inside buildings at lumber yards and woodworking facilities which generates or emits combustible dust shall be provided with an approved dust-collection and exhaust system installed in conformance with this section and the Fire Code.
-Equipment and systems that are used to collect, process or convey combustible dusts shall be provided with an approved explosion-control system. - 510.2.2 Combustible fibers.
+- [F] 510.2.1 Lumber yards and woodworking facilities.
+Equipment or machinery located inside buildings at lumber yards and woodworking facilities which generates or emits combustible dust shall be provided with an approved dust-collection and exhaust system installed in conformance with this section and the International Fire Code.
+Equipment and systems that are used to collect, process or convey combustible dusts shall be provided with an approved explosion-control system. - [F] 510.2.2 Combustible fibers.
 Equipment or machinery within a building which generates or emits combustible fibers shall be provided with an approved dust-collecting and exhaust system.
-Such systems shall comply with this code and the Fire Code.

-510.3 Design and operation.
-The design and operation of the exhaust system shall be such that flammable contaminants are diluted in noncontaminated air to maintain concentrations in the exhaust flow below 25 percent of the contaminant's lower flammability limit.

-510.4 Independent system.
+Such systems shall comply with this code and the International Fire Code. - 510.3 Design and operation.
+The design and operation of the exhaust system shall be such that flammable contaminants are diluted in noncontaminated air to maintain concentrations in the exhaust flow below 25 percent of the contaminant's lower flammability limit. - 510.4 Independent system.
 Hazardous exhaust systems shall be independent of other types of exhaust systems.
-Incompatible materials, as defined in the Fire Code, shall not be exhausted through the same hazardous exhaust system.
+Incompatible materials, as defined in the International Fire Code, shall not be exhausted through the same hazardous exhaust system.
 Hazardous exhaust systems shall not share common shafts with other duct systems, except where such systems are hazardous exhaust systems originating in the same fire area.